-15 Greffier to make declarations available for inspection
+16 Greffier to make declarations available for inspection

-The Greffier shall make declarations received by him or her under these Regulations available for inspection, free of charge, at the offices of the Judicial Greffe, during normal working hours.
+The Greffier shall make declarations received by him or her under this Law available for inspection, free of charge, at the offices of the Judicial Greffe, during normal working hours.

-16 Arrangements for publication and distribution of election material
+17 Arrangements for publication of election material

-- (1) The Committee shall make arrangements for election material provided to it by a candidate to be published in or distributed with an English language newspaper circulating in Jersey. - (2) The election material shall include information summarizing the candidate's background and manifesto (whether or not it contains other information). - (3) The Committee shall not be obliged to publish or distribute election material provided to it by a candidate after the closing date specified by the Committee for the provision of such material. - (4) The Committee shall not be obliged to publish or distribute election material provided to it by a candidate if - (a) the material is provided in a format other than a format specified by the Committee; or - (b) the material exceeds a length or size specified by the Committee. - (5) The arrangements made under this Regulation shall be available to each candidate in an election on equal terms. - (6) No person other than the author of election material published or distributed pursuant to paragraph (1) shall incur any civil or criminal liability by virtue of the publication or distribution.
+- (1) The Committee shall make arrangements for election material provided to it by a candidate to be published in Jersey. - (2) The election material shall include information summarizing the candidate's background and manifesto (whether or not it contains other information). - (3) The Committee shall not be obliged to publish election material provided to it by a candidate after the closing date specified by the Committee for the provision of such material. - (4) The Committee shall not be obliged to publish election material provided to it by a candidate if - (a) the material is provided in a format other than a format specified by the Committee; or - (b) the material exceeds a length or size specified by the Committee. - (5) The arrangements made under this Article shall be available to each candidate in an election on equal terms. - (6) No person other than the author of election material published pursuant to paragraph (1) shall incur any civil or criminal liability by virtue of the publication.